Tip o’ the hat to my Irish ancestors

-More on this in the next post.
+More on the Dempsey family in the next post.

 © 2015 Molly Charboneau.
 All rights reserved.